Knowledge Distillation Decision Tree for Unravelling Black-box Machine Learning Models: Introduction

-In this paper, we introduce the term ``distillation decision trees'' (DDT) to refer to the decision trees generated through the knowledge distillation process.
-We offer both the theoretical foundations for ensuring the structural stability of DDT and practical algorithms for constructing it.
-We conduct a comprehensive theoretical examination of split stability, demonstrating that splits will converge in probability with a specific convergence rate, subject to mild assumptions.
-Our theoretical findings encompass the most commonly used splitting criteria and are applicable to both classification and regression problems.
-We propose and implement algorithms for (hybrid) DDT induction, along with parallelization strategies to mitigate computational demands.
-Through a simulation study, we validate DDT's ability to provide precise interpretation while maintaining a stable structure, thus ensuring the credibility of its interpretations.
-Furthermore, we explore two application scenarios, each supported by corresponding case studies, to demonstrate the wide applicability of DDT.
+We refer to the decision tree generated from the knowledge distillation process as the ``knowledge distillation decision tree'' (KDDT).
+In this paper, we conduct a comprehensive theoretical study for the split stability of KDDT, demonstrating that split will converge in probability with a specific convergence rate, subject to mild assumptions.
+Our theoretical findings encompass the most commonly used splitting criteria and are applicable to both classification and regression applications.
+Additionally, we propose and implement algorithms for KDDT induction.
+Note that KDDT provides a global approximation to the black-box model, meaning it approximates the entire black-box model at once using a single interpretable model.
+This approach may be less efficient for interpreting very large and complex black-box models, such as deep neural networks, compared to the local approximation models discussed in \cite{Zhou2016}, which approximate the black-box model piecewisely.
+For local approximation model, each segment of the black-box model can be represented by a different local approximation, allowing for more tailored interpretations.
+However, large-scale black-box models have large number (e.g., millions) of parameters and require large training datasets, making them not suitable for small or medium datasets, such as those with fewer than or equal to $O(10^3)$ samples.
+For these datasets, the global approximation provided by KDDT can offer more accurate interpretations for the global effects of covariates than simple linear models.
+Through a simulation study, we validate KDDT's ability to provide precise interpretations while maintaining a stable structure.
+We also include real data analysis to demonstrate its practical applicability.

 The rest of the paper is organized as follows.
-In Section \ref{sec:MDDT}, we introduce the concepts and prerequisites of DDT.
-Section \ref{sec:TSS} then presents the theoretical foundations of split stability.
-Moving on to Section \ref{sec:ALG}, we propose and implement algorithms for hybrid DDT induction, accompanied by discussions on sampling strategies.
+In Section \ref{sec:MDDT}, we introduce the concept and stability theory of KDDT.
+The algorithms for constructing KDDT are proposed in Section \ref{sec:ALG}.
 Section \ref{sec:Sim} presents the simulation study.
-Next, in Section \ref{sec:apply}, we delve into two application scenarios and corresponding case studies.
+In Section \ref{sec:apply}, we apply KDDT on real datasets.
 Finally, we conclude and engage in a discussion in Section \ref{sec:Dis}.
-Theoretical proofs and supplementary materials can be found in the Appendix.
-Additionally, an open-source R implementation of DDT is accessible on GitHub at https://github.com/lxtpvt/ddt.git.
+Theorems and proofs are in Appendix \ref{apdxA}.
+Supplementary materials can be found in Appendix \ref{apdxB}.
+Additionally, an open-source R implementation of KDDT is accessible on GitHub at https://github.com/lxtpvt/kddt.git.